ChingPingYang/midterm-team-d-riddle/README.md

 # Riddles!
-This is a riddle website that you can post and answer riddle.
+This is a team project to make website using Node.js.
+We made a riddle website that you can post and answer riddle.
 Also you can edit and delete riddle.
+We made CRUD function using Node.js, Express.js, MongoDB Atlas to manage riddle and comment.
+For front end side, we used ejs that is Embedded JavaScript templating language to show data.

 <br/>